ANTHROPOCENE: The current geological epoch, defined by the dominant influence of human activity on the Earth’s environment and climate.

 ETERNAL: Without change; without end.

 FIRST SLEEP: According to historian A. Roger Ekirch, the first of two sleeps that pre-industrial people would take each night.
-His research suggests that the roughly hour-long interval of wakefulness following first sleep was a time for watchfulness, prayer, reflection, dream interpretation and sex.
+His research suggests that the roughly hour-long interval of wakefulness between first sleep and “morning sleep” was a time for watchfulness, prayer, reflection, dream interpretation and sex.

 GIBBOUS: The adjective describing a moon that is more than half full.